oceanprotocol-archive/brizo/README.md

 bash start_ocean.sh --no-brizo --no-pleuston --local-spree-node
 ```

 Barge is the repository where all the Ocean Docker Compose files are located.
-We are running the script `start_ocean.sh`: the easy way to have Ocean projects up and running.
+We are running the script `start_ocean.sh`: the easy way to have Ocean projects
+up and running.
 We run without Brizo or Pleuston instances.

 To learn more about Barge, visit [the Barge repository](https://github.com/oceanprotocol/barge).

-Note that it runs an Aquarius instance and a MongoDB instance but Aquarius can also work with BigchainDB or Elasticsearch.
+Note that it runs an Aquarius instance and an Elasticsearch instance but Aquarius can
+also work with BigchainDB or MongoDB.

 The most simple way to start is: